-On Tuesday, November 12, 2019, at the Griffin Chapter of Georgia Nature Photographers Association in Griffin, GA, Alicia Pastiran will explain and demonstrate some techniques for post processing images in Adobe Camera RAW.
+At 6:30 PM, on Tuesday, June 2, 2020, at the Griffin Chapter of Georgia Nature Photographers Association in Griffin, GA, Tom Simpson will present Videography for Nature Photographers.
 This meeting will be held in Conference Room (#109) of the Spalding Senior Center, Griffin, GA.
 Members as well as interested potential members are invited.
 The meeting is free and open to the public.

 For more information about the Griffin Chapter of GNPA, please visit our Meetup page at, https://www.meetup.com/Grifin-Chapter-GNPA-Meetup/